X

 1. Select the best quality broccoli at the peak of ripeness to freeze.

-Produce that is beginning to flower or beginning to soften will not improve in flavor once frozen.
-If you can’t freeze broccoli right away, store it in the refrigerator.
+Produce beginning to flower or soften will not improve in flavor once frozen.
+If you can’t freeze broccoli immediately, store it in the refrigerator.
 Freeze broccoli as soon as possible for maximum flavor and nutritional value.

 2. Trim the broccoli crowns into similar-sized florets.
-Peel stalks if desired and cut into the same size as the florets.
+If desired, peel the stalks and cut them into the same size as the florets.

 3. Rinse florets in a large bowl of cold water and drain well.